Jan. 6 committee faces unprecedented choice of whether to call Republican lawmakers to testify

 Thompson said he intends to press the Justice Department for access to many of the people who are presently facing federal charges for their participation in the attack — particularly those who have pleaded guilty.
 More than 550 people who took part in the riot or its planning have been charged with federal crimes so far, including 165 who are accused of assaulting or impeding law enforcement.

 “If somebody’s pled guilty, and if in return they’re offering some information, that could be helpful — either to further prosecutions or to the benefit of our investigation,” Thompson said in an interview.
-“We don’t want to impede the prosecutions, but we think there’s a body of information that would be germane to what we’re doing … we need a process of expediting requests.”
+“We don’t want to impede the prosecutions, but we think there’s a body of information that would be germane to what we’re doing. … We need a process of expediting requests.”

 Pelosi names Republican Cheney to select committee investigating Jan.
 6 attack on Capitol by pro-Trump mob